 To qualify for PhD candidacy, students must satisfactorily complete a Comprehensive (or Qualifying) Examination.
 Students must sit for this exam as soon as they are eligible.
 The Comprehensive (Qualifying) Examination is held in summer each year.

 Consult with the Program Director and refer to the Program's Student Guide for details about the examination.

 Page Photo: Chris Watson, 2005, CreativeCommons 2.0.

-The suggested requirements for the admission to the Urban and Public Affairs doctoral program are as follows:
+The recommended qualifications for admission to the Urban and Public Affairs doctoral program are as follows:

 - Bachelor's degree with at least a 3.0 GPA (on 4.0 scale);

 - Master's degree with at least a 3.5 GPA (on a 4.0 scale);